mikepan/GameEngineBook/text/03-LogicBricks.md

 >
 >Try to link a sensor directly with an actuator on the same object.
 Blender will automatically create an And controller and link it between them.

 You don't need to keep the logics self-contained in single objects.
 When you select more than one object at the same time, you will see all of them in the Logic Editor.
 That feature allows you to connect a sensor from one object to the controller of another one and again to the actuator of yet another object.
-This is one of the key elements for group instancing[md]an advanced way of sharing Logic Bricks, which is covered at the end of this chapter.
+This is one of the key elements for group instancing, an advanced way of sharing Logic Bricks, which is covered at the end of this chapter.

 >**Message System**
 >